-2.7 Compartment Examination for Senior School Certificate Examination
+42. Compartment Examination for Senior School Certificate Examination

-- (i) A candidate placed in compartment may reappear at Compartment Examination to be held in July/August the same year and may avail himself/herself of Second Chance in March/April and Third Chance in July/August of next year.
-Further he/she may avail himself/ herself of fourth chance in March/April and Fifth Chance in July/August of subsequent next year.
-The candidate will be declared 'PASS' provided he/she qualifies the compartmental subject in which he/she had failed. - (ii) A candidate who does not appear or fails at one or all the chances of compartment shall be treated to have failed in the examination and shall be required to reappear in all the subjects at the subsequent annual examination of the Board as per syllabi and courses laid down for the examination concerned in order to pass the examination.
-The candidates' practical marks/internal assessment marks obtained in the 'Main examinations' will be carried over till the fifth chance compartmental examination.
-The candidate shall have the option to appear at the practical examination in the subjects involving practical or retain their previous marks in one more annual examination after the Fifth Chance Compartment. - (iii) Syllabi and Courses for the compartmental candidates in March Examination shall be the same as applicable to the candidates of full subjects appearing at the examination. - (iv) A candidate placed in Compartment shall be eligible to appear in those subjects in which he/she has been placed in compartment.Rule 42(iv) - (v) For subjects involving practical work, in case the candidate has passed in practical at the main examination he/she shall appear only in theory part and previous practical marks will be carried forward and accounted for.
-In case a candidate has failed in practical he/she shall have to appear in theory and practical both irrespective of the fact that he/she has already cleared the theory examination. - (vi) A candidate who is placed in Compartment in the Secondary School Examination (Class-X) shall be admitted provisionally to class XI till he takes in first chance Compartmental Examination to be held in July/August of that year.
-His/her admission shall be treated as cancelled if he/she fails to pass at the first chance Compartmental Examination.
+- (i) (a) A candidate placed in compartment at the Senior School Certificate Examination may reappear at the compartmental examination to be held in July the same year, may avail himself/herself of Second Chance in March/April and Third Chance in July of next year.
+Further he/she may avail himself/herself of Fourth Chance in March/April and Fifth Chance in July of the subsequent next year.
+The candidate will be declared 'PASS' provided he/she qualifies the compartmental subjects in which he/she had failed. - (ii) (a) A candidate who fails to appear or fails at one or all the chances of compartment at the Senior School Certificate Examination shall be treated to have failed in the examination and shall be required to reappear in all the subjects at the subsequent annual examination of the Board as per syllabi and courses laid down for the examination concerned in order to pass the examination.
+The candidates' practical marks/internal assessment marks obtained in the Main examination will be carried over till the fifth chance compartmental examination.
+The candidate shall have the option to appear at the practical examination in the subjects involving practical or retain their previous marks in one more annual examination after the Fifth Chance Compartment. - (iii) Syllabi and Courses for the Compartmental/Improvement of Performance examinations for the Senior School Certificate/Secondary School Examinations conducted by the Board shall be the same as applicable for the candidates of full subjects appearing at the examination in the year concerned. - (iv) (a) A candidate placed in compartment at the Senior School Certificate Examination shall be allowed to appear only in those subjects in which he/she has been placed in compartment at the subsequent five chances of Compartment. - (v) For subjects involving practical work, in case the candidate who has appeared for the Secondary School Examination conducted by the Board and Senior School Certificate Examination has qualified/passed in practical/internal assessment at the main examination he/she shall appear only in theory part and previous practical/internal assessment marks will be carried forward and accounted for.
+In case a candidate has not qualified/failed in practical/internal assessment he/she shall have to appear in theory and practical/internal assessment both irrespective of the fact that s/he has already qualified/cleared the theory examination.

-2.8.
-Retention of Practical Marks in Respect of Failure candidates for Senior Schol Certificate Examination
+42A.
+Retention of Practical Marks in Respect of Failure candidates for Senior School Certificate Examinations

-A candidate who has failed in the examination in the first attempt shall be required to re-appear in all the subjects at the subsequent annual examination of the Board.
+(i) A candidate who has failed at the Senior School Certificate Examination in the first attempt shall be required to re-appear in all the subjects at the subsequent annual examination of the Board.
 He/she shall appear only in theory part and his/her previous practical marks will be carried forward and accounted for if he/she has passed in practical.
 In case a candidate has failed in practical he/she shall have to appear in theory and practical both.
-If he/she fails to pass the examination in three consecutive years, after the first attempt he/she shall have to reappear in all the subjects including practical.
+If he/she fails to pass the examination in three consecutive years, after the first attempt, he/ she shall have to reappear in all the subjects including practical.

-2.9 Additional Subject(s)
+43. Additional Subject(s)